ninabarzh/broomstick/content/about.md

 and the odd broom closet of critical thought—sweeping through the mess of geopolitics, information warfare, climate collapse, digital security, and the bureaucratic inertia that enables it all.

-We take Europe seriously enough to critique it, and power seriously enough to mock it.
+I take Europe seriously enough to critique it, and power seriously enough to mock it.
 From BRICS+ fantasies to flotilla voyages, economic sieges to surveillance sleight-of-hand, each post aims to shift the Overton window ever so slightly off its hinges.

-This is not a blog for the faint of heart, nor for those seeking five-point solutions to thousand-year problems.
+This is not a blog for the faint of heart, nor for those seeking five-point solutions to two-thousand-year+ old problems.
-But if you're partial to: threads of resistance hidden in footnotes, the politics of infrastructure and broken links, or the occasional ASCII diagram of societal decay—Then you’re in the right place.
+But if you're partial to threads of resistance hidden in footnotes, the politics of infrastructure and broken links, or the occasional ASCII diagram of societal decay—Then you’re in the right place.

 ### Who’s behind the broom?

-A systems tinkerer, threat modeller, and critical educator with a habit of tracing root causes where others would rather prune symptoms.
-More comfortable in the command line than on a podium, but willing to write the things that ought to be said—especially when they’re inconvenient.
+A systems tinkerer, threat modeller, and critical educator with a habit of tracing multi-root causes where others would rather prune symptoms.
+More comfortable on the command line than on a podium, but willing to write the things that ought to be said—especially when they’re inconvenient.

-Having returned home after 20 years, having had the time to research things (curiosity and the drive for grounding always makes time), and hardly having had time for writing, I seem to be exploding in bottled up rants.
+For 20 years I have had ample time to research things (curiosity and the drive for grounding always makes time), and hardly had time for writing.
+Now that I have returned home, I seem to be exploding in bottled up rants.

 All views are the author's own.
 Which is to say: fiercely independent, fact-grounded, and allergic to buzzwords unless used ironically.